mwrock/mattwrock.com/setup/SQLServer/ReadMe.txt

 6. Surf out to your Blog and see the welcome post.
 7. Login with the username admin and password admin.
 Change the password.

+Upgrading from 2.6

+ - There are no changes between 2.6 and 2.7.
+If you are upgrading from 2.5, see upgrade notes below.

-Upgrading from 2.0
+Upgrading from 2.5

 1. Open SQL Server Management Studio and connect to your SQL Server.
 2. Execute the desired upgrade script against the database where you have your BlogEngine data.
-3. The web.config file has changed from 2.0 to 2.5.
+3. The web.config file has changed from 2.5 to 2.7.
 It will likely be easiest to start with the sample web.config file as described above, but if you have other changes in it, you'll need to merge them.
 Don't forget to move your connectionString over.